fluffeliger/Logicworld-Mods/README.md

 # Logic World Mods
 This is a libary for all my LW Mods.
-Every mod i have created is listed here.
+Every mod I've created is listed here.
 Feel free to suggest fixes and dont mind reporting bugs.

 Hope you enjoy!